Entropic Optimal Transport Eigenmaps for Nonlinear Alignment and Joint Embedding of High-Dimensional Datasets: Applications to Single-Cell Data Integration

-\paragraph{Alignment of single-cell omics samples.} We evaluate our methods on three integration tasks, where in each task we obtain joint embedding of a pair of single-cell omics datasets.
-The first pair of datasets concerns the human peripheral blood mononuclear cells (PBMCs) from lupus patients \cite{kang2018multiplexed}.
-The PBMCs are split into two datasets, treated under different experimental conditions, and sequenced separately.
-In particular, $n_1=7451$ cells were treated with interferon beta, whereas the other $n_2 = 6548$ were untreated controls.
-The distinct experimental conditions and different sequencing batches necessarily introduced structural discrepancy, or batch effects, between the two datasets.
-Here we are interested in obtaining a joint embedding of all cells under both conditions into the same low-dimensional space, so as to align the corresponding cell types shared between the two datasets.
-We preprocess and normalize each dataset using the standard pipeline \cite{ding2023learning,ma2024principled} described in Appendix \ref{supp.simu.sec} and select the $p = 1000$ most variable genes for subsequent analysis.
+We evaluate our methods on three integration tasks.
+In each task we integrate a pair of single-cell omics datasets from different studies in order to identify the common underlying cell types. {The first pair of datasets concerns the human brain cells from two biological samples under the same clinical conditions \cite{ament2024single}.
+The first sample contains $n_1=3126$ cells, whereas the second sample contains $n_2 = 6034$ cells.
+In this example, we expect that the differences between the datasets are primarily due to experimental artifacts, or batch effects.
+We are interested in obtaining a joint embedding of all cells from both biological samples into the same low-dimensional space, so as to align the corresponding cell types shared between the two datasets.
+Although the latent manifold model analyzed in Section~\ref{sec: analysis in the latent manifold model} may not hold exactly, we expect that key assumptions—such as the orthogonality between the shared latent manifold (cell type variations) subspace and the subspace of nuisance structures (batch effects)—are approximately satisfied in these single-cell datasets \cite{haghverdi2018batch}.} We preprocess and normalize each dataset using the standard pipeline \cite{ding2023learning,ma2024principled} described in Appendix~\ref{supp.simu.sec} and select the $p = 1000$ most variable genes for subsequent analysis.
 We apply our proposed method along with the seven alternative methods evaluated previously in our simulations.
-For each method, for various choices of $q$ (from 2 to 20), we obtain a $q$-dimensional joint embedding of both datasets and then evaluate the embedding and alignment quality based on the following two metrics.
-The first metric is the Silhouette index (defined in Appendix \ref{supp.simu.sec}) with respect to the cell type annotations obtained from the previous scientific publication \cite{kang2018multiplexed,stuart2019comprehensive}.
-The Silhouette index \cite{rousseeuw1987silhouettes}, calculated based on the pairwise distance matrix of the low-dimensional embeddings, measures the amount of discrepancy between the within-class distances and the inter-class distances with respect to a given sample, so that a higher value indicates more significant separation of data points corresponding to distinct clusters.
-In our analysis, for each method and each $q$, we compute the mean Silhouette index across all the cells.
-The second metric is neighbor purity \cite{lun2022bluster}, which also quantifies the separation of cells in different cell types, but in a different way -- by creating a hypersphere around each point in the cluster and computing the proportion of points in that hypersphere from the same cluster.
-For each method and each $q$, we compute the mean purity score across all cells in the embedding space.
+For each method, for various choices of $q$ (from 2 to 20), we obtain a $q$-dimensional joint embedding of both datasets and then evaluate the embedding and alignment quality based on the local inverse Simpson index (LISI), a popular metric for single-cell data integration developed by \cite{korsunsky2019fast}.
+Our first evaluation score is the LISI with respect to the original cell type annotations \cite{kang2018multiplexed,stuart2019comprehensive}.
+The LISI, calculated based on the neighborhood structure of the low-dimensional embeddings, measures the effective number of different categories in each cell's local neighborhood ($k=30$ neighbors).
+In this case, a smaller value (closer to 1) indicates more significant separation of data points corresponding to distinct cell types.
+In our analysis, for each method and each $q$, we compute the median cell type LISI across all the cells.
+The second evaluation score is LISI with respect to batch labels, and a larger value (closer to 2) indicates a better mixing of the two batches.
+For each method and each $q$, we compute the median batch LISI across all cells in the embedding space.